GNOME/librsvg/devel-docs/product.rst

 ^^^^^^^^

 Apart from the C-compatible library, the Rust code for the library defines a ``librsvg`` crate that can be used by Rust programs.
-As of 2022/Aug, that API is still a bit experimental and subject to change, and it is not published yet on ``crates.io``.
-In the future, when librsvg gets published to crates.io (`see what is missing to do that`_), it will follow Rust's usual semantic versioning scheme for API compatibility and stability throughout versions.

-.. _see what is missing to do that: https://gitlab.gnome.org/GNOME/librsvg/-/issues/635
+Since version 2.57.0, librsvg is available as a regular crate in ``crates.io``.

 ``rsvg-convert`` artifacts